 In March 2018, the Hon’ble Prime Minister officially announced the expansion of the BBBP Scheme to cover all 640 districts that were highlighted on the low CSR graph as per Census 2011.
 The prime Minister’s decision came off at Jhunjhunu, Rajasthan.

 It was initiated through a multi-sectoral campaign.
 This was brought to the forefront by intervention and advocacy at the district level in each state in India.
 The intention was to cover 405 listed Districts.
 The remaining 235 Districts were later covered under the scheme under media outreach and advocacy.

-The scheme mainly targets districts in Punjab, Haryana, Bihar, Delhi, UP and Uttarakhand.
-The scheme focuses on the three tiers of the society:
+The scheme mainly targets districts in Punjab, Haryana, Bihar, Delhi, UP, and Uttarakhand.
+The scheme focuses on the three tiers of society:

 The latest development on the national scene was a BBBP National Conference organized on May 4, 2018.
 This was organized in the newly selected 244 districts for various multi-sectoral activities for orientation and popularization of the Scheme.
 The aim of this conference was to make sure that the scheme was properly implemented in these districts to bridge the gap between gender disparities.